2019 Buthidaung raids: Background

 Since 2016, the Tatmadaw, or Burmese military, has launched a campaign against Rohingya Muslims, one of the country's many ethnic minorities and the largest ethnic group in Myanmar's Rakhine State.
 While an insurgency between the government and various Rohingya groups has been ongoing since the 1940s, the attacks by the Tatmadaw in 2016 and 2017 were primarily against civilians in what became the Rohingya genocide.
-The Arakan Army, a moderate wing of past Rohingya Islamist groups, surged in the number of fighters during and after the genocide, quickly becoming one of the largest Rohingya militant groups.

 In late 2018, the Burmese government declared a ceasefire with rebel groups in northern and eastern Myanmar, but this did not include the Arakan Army.
 The ceasefire was declared after a renewal of clashes between the AA and the Tatmadaw in Rakhine, and the Burmese government seeking to end conflicts with other rebel groups across the country before returning to the war with the AA.
 The Burmese government knew of the AA's plans to attack the outposts in advance, but did not know of the scale of the attacks.